p3p4r/react-movie-tvShow-app/README.md

 npm install
 npm start
 ```
-If you do not automatically open the application, openbrowser at: `http://localhost:3000`
+If the application do not open automatically,then open the browser at: `http://localhost:3000`

 ## Tools
-Key tools used in this ReactJS project are:
+Tools used in this ReactJS project are:

 * [ReactJS](http://facebook.github.io/react/index.html)
 * [Node.js](https://nodejs.org/en/)